ineffablesam/SSW555-FormulaForce-KitchenBuddiee/backend/README.md

-# SSW555-FormulaForce-RecipeMate - Backend
+# SSW555-FormulaForce-KitchenBuddiee - Backend

 ## Overview

-This folder contains the backend files for the RecipeMate application.
+This folder contains the backend files for the KitchenBuddiee application.